Pitch without pitching. Saving and making money for your agency.

 This is one of the ten lessons from “Survivor to Thriver” whereby we interviewed agency heads that had turned their business around from under-performance to a superb performance.

 - Change the pitch brief.
 Go back quickly after being briefed to say “we think the brief should be xyz” which goes in a different direction to the client’s brief.
 You’d better have a great rationale for the change in direction.
-You might now we working on a solus brief.
+Play your cards right and you might now be working on a solus brief.

 - Take a tactical brief to a more strategic longer term direction.